clue/stream-filter/README.md

 fclose($stream);
 ```

+> Note: Legacy PHP versions (PHP < 5.4) do not support passing additional data
+from the end signal handler if the stream is being closed.

 The optional `$read_write` parameter can be used to only invoke the `$callback` when either writing to the stream or only when reading from the stream:

 ```php